-5. The E-UTRAN/UTRAN creates an MBMS bearer context.
-The E-UTRAN/UTRAN stores the session attributes, sets the state attribute of its MBMS Bearer Context to 'Active' (in UTRAN only) and responds the MME/SGSN to confirm the reception of the Session Start Request message.

-For UTRAN, if an RNC accepts the Session start and the proposed IP Multicast and Source address for backbone distribution and the proposed C-TEID the RNC sends an MBMS Session Start Response message to SGSN including an indication that IP Multicast distribution is accepted.
-If an RNC does not accept the proposed IP Multicast and Source address for backbone distribution (or the proposed C-TEID), the RNC falls back to normal point-to-point MBMS bearer establishment.
+- 5. The E-UTRAN/UTRAN creates an MBMS bearer context.
+The E-UTRAN/UTRAN stores the session attributes, sets the state attribute of its MBMS Bearer Context to 'Active' (in UTRAN only) and responds the MME/SGSN to confirm the reception of the Session Start Request message. - For UTRAN, if an RNC accepts the Session start and the proposed IP Multicast and Source address for backbone distribution and the proposed C-TEID the RNC sends an MBMS Session Start Response message to SGSN including an indication that IP Multicast distribution is accepted.
+If an RNC does not accept the proposed IP Multicast and Source address for backbone distribution (or the proposed C-TEID), the RNC falls back to normal point-to-point MBMS bearer establishment. - 6.
+The MME/SGSN stores the session attributes and the identifier of the eNBs/RNCs as the "list of downstream nodes" parameter in its MBMS Bearer Context and responds to the MBMS GW.
+The SGSN should wait for a response from all UTRAN nodes (until an acceptable duration) to be able to report to the MBMS-GW whether all, part or none of the RNCs have accepted IP multicast distribution and to provide an SGSN IP address and TEID for user plane over Sn if some RNCs did not accept IP multicast distribution.
+The MME may return an MBMS Session Start Response to the MBMS-GW as soon as the session request is accepted by one E-UTRAN node. - 7.
+The E-UTRAN/UTRAN establishes the necessary radio resources for the transfer of MBMS data to the interested UEs.
+For E-UTRAN the radio resource set up is scheduled using the MBMS data transfer start parameter if it is present, otherwise using the time to MBMS data transfer parameter.
+The MBMS data transfer start parameter is not used by UTRAN. - 8.
+If the E-UTRAN/UTRAN node accepts IP Multicast distribution, it joins the transport network IP multicast address (including the IP address of the multicast source) allocated by the MBMS GW, to enable reception of MBMS data.
+If several MBMS bearer services uses the same IP multicast address, the join is only done once. - 9.

-Editor's Note: It is FFS whether MME can send Session Start to all E-UTRAN nodes controlled by that MME and rely on E-UTRAN to perform Service Area filtering.

-6. The MME/SGSN stores the session attributes and the identifier of the eNBs/RNCs as the "list of downstream nodes" parameter in its MBMS Bearer Context and responds to the MBMS GW.

-Editor's Note: It is FFS if SGSN or MME need wait response from any, one or all UTRAN/E-UTRAN nodes and if SGSN and MME behave same way.

-- 7. The E-UTRAN/UTRAN establishes the necessary radio resources for the transfer of MBMS data to the interested UEs. - 8.
-If the E-UTRAN/UTRAN node accepts IP Multicast distribution, it joins the transport network IP multicast address (including the IP address of the multicast source) allocated by the MBMS GW, to enable reception of MBMS data. - 9.
 The BM-SC starts sending the MBMS data. - 10.
 MBMS GW function receives MBMS data.
 MBMS GW sends the MBMS data using IP multicast distribution towards all joined eNodeBs/RNCs.